 To achieve the objectives of software modernization, you will need a partner with relevant experience, market insights, industry expertise, and a sufficient talent pool.
 N-iX offers you:

-• 21 years of experience in custom software development and a talent pool of over 2,200 experts specializing in different technology domains.
+• 22years of experience in custom software development and a talent pool of over 2,400 experts specializing in different technology domains.

 • Expertise across industry sectors like manufacturing, retail, logistics and supply chain, fintech, healthcare, and more.

-• Global presence across 9 locations in the US and EU to supply your needs for innovation and software modernization services from a convenient destination.
+• Global presence across 25 locations in Europe, India, and the Americas to supply your needs for innovation and software modernization services from a convenient destination.

 • A network of technology partnerships with the world's leading companies.
 N-iX is a Microsoft Solutions Partner, AWS Advanced Consulting Partner, and Google Cloud Platform Partner.